anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/bootstrapping.md

 ### Deployer

-Once the smart contracts are fully deployed, only the active validator set for block height `h` should have control of the contracts so in theory anyone could do the Ethereum bridge smart contract deployment.
+Once the smart contracts are fully deployed, only the consensus validator set for block height `h` should have control of the contracts so in theory anyone could do the Ethereum bridge smart contract deployment.